 Fraudster enters the server.
-He takes part in the conversations, and makes a conclusion about how to bait the users to click his link.
+He takes part in the conversations and makes a conclusion about how to bait the users to click his link.
 Sometimes, there is no link, but a whole file of something attractive.
-Then, spammer sends this item into a conversation, saying something like “this stuff helped me to solve this problem, try it too” or so.
+Then, a spammer sends this item into a conversation, saying something like “this stuff helped me to solve this problem, try it too” or so.
 And it is obvious that the users who have that trouble will check the offered solution.
 Even antivirus software will be useless, if the fraudster says to disable it; no one even will raise suspicion.

 In some cases, when fraudsters understand that the participants on the server are not experienced, first may exploit the absence of knowledge.
 A lot of Discord virus cases were related to fake Discord Nitro applications.
 As spammers state, they share a cracked Discord client, which allows you to use Nitro functions without purchasing the subscription.
-Advanced users surely know that information about active subscription is stored on the developer’s server.
-It is impossible to change this data hacking the client version of the app.
+Advanced users surely know that information about active subscriptions is stored on the developer’s server.
+It is impossible to change this data by hacking the client version of the app.
 However, someone inexperienced may easily be caught on this lure, trusting that there is an exploit or so.

 How dangerous is the Discord virus?

 There is no strict list of the viruses which are distributed through spamming in Discord.
-Users report about spyware, coin miners, stealers, adware, and various other malware types.
+Users report spyware, coin miners, stealers, adware, and various other malware types.
 In case of social engineering, you may get not a virus, but a blank program.
 This app has only a login window, which repeats the design of the same window in the original Discord.
 When you type your login/password in the corresponding fields, you will see the login error notification, and then nothing.
 Your account login/password are transferred to the crook who sent you this “app”.